Selection and the Distribution of Female Hourly Wages in the U.S: Econometric analysis

-Our counterfactual DFs are constructed by combining the DFs $G$ and $F_{Z,V}$ with the selection rule \eqref{eq2} for different groups, each group corresponding to a different time period or a subpopulation defined by certain characteristics.
-Specifically, let $G_{t}$ denote the LDSF in group $ t$, let $F_{Z_{k},V_{k}}$ denote the joint DF of $Z$ and $V$ in group~$k$, and let $\max \{h_{r},0\}$ denote the selection rule in group~$r$.
-The counterfactual DF of $Y$ when $G$ is as in group~$t$, $F_{Z,V}$ is as in group~$k$, and the selection rule is as in group~$r$ is defined as:
+The counterfactual CDFs are constructed by combining the CDFs $G$ and $ F_{Z,V}$ with the selection rule \eqref{eq3} for different groups, each group corresponding to a different time period or a subpopulation defined by certain characteristics.
+Specifically, let $G_{t}$ be the LDSF in group $t$, $F_{Z_{k},V_{k}}$ be the joint CDF of $Z$ and $V$ in group~$k$, and let $ \mathbf{1}\{ h_r(z,v)>\mu_r (z)\}$ be the selection rule in group~$r$.
+The counterfactual CDF of $Y$ when $G$ is as in group~$t$, $F_{Z,V}$ is as in group~$k$, and the selection rule is as in group~$r$ is defined as: